21amichalek/finalproject/README.md

 - White --> 7

 #### Songs
-- 1: NAME --> Hot Cross Buns
+- 1: Hot Cross Buns --> A
-- 2: NAME --> An Original
+- 2: An Original --> B
-- 3: NAME --> Happy Birthday
+- 3: Happy Birthday --> C
-- 4: NAME --> Mary Had a Little Lamb
+- 4: Mary Had a Little Lamb --> D

 The customization selections the user makes will be shown on the LCD display.
 The mode, lighting colors, and song number will be displayed.